-The Fund will acquire all of the assets, subject to the liabilities, of the Predecessor Fund, a series of Forum Funds, in the Reorganization, effective on our about December 16, 2024.
+The Fund acquired all of the assets, subject to the liabilities, of the Predecessor Fund, a series of Forum Funds, in the Reorganization, which occurred after the market close on December 13, 2024.
 Prior to the Reorganization, the Fund had not yet commenced operations.
-As a result of the Reorganization, the Financial Highlights presented below for the Fund are the financial history of the Predecessor Fund.
+The Financial Highlights presented below for periods prior to the Reorganization are the financial history of the Predecessor Fund.

-The Financial Highlights present the Predecessor Fund's financial performance for the past five fiscal years ended December 31, as well as the semi-annual period ended June 30, 2024.
-The total returns represent the rate that an investor would have earned or lost on an investment in the Predecessor Fund assuming reinvestment of dividends and capital gains.
-The information for the fiscal year ended December 31, 2023 has been audited by Cohen & Company, Ltd., the Predecessor Fund's independent registered public accounting firm, whose report, along with the Predecessor Fund's financial statements, are included in the annual report dated December 31, 2023, which is available upon request.
+The Financial Highlights present the Fund's financial performance for the past five fiscal years ended December 31.
+The total returns represent the rate that an investor would have earned or lost on an investment in the Fund assuming reinvestment of dividends and capital gains.
+The information for the fiscal years ended December 31, 2024 and December 31, 2023 have been audited by Cohen & Company, Ltd., the Fund's independent registered public accounting firm, whose report, along with the Fund's financial statements, are included in the annual report dated December 31, 2024, which is available upon request.
 Prior fiscal years were audited by the Fund's prior independent registered public accounting firm.
-Financial information presented as of June 30, 2024 is unaudited.